- Including installation, skylight costs start from around £600

 Roof dome — these are glass domes that are typically smaller in surface area than flat skylights but owing to their dome structure, they let a similar amount of light in.
 Roof domes are best suited to flat roofs.

-Velux-style — the French brand is the gold standard in this category and the word Velux has become synonymous with the words skylight, rooflight and roof window.
+Velux-style — the Danish brand is the gold standard in this category and the word Velux has become synonymous with the words skylight, rooflight and roof window.
 The company has a huge range of mostly rectangular-shaped roof windows that can be opened (electronically or manually), and are designed with pitched roofs in mind.

 Pitched skylights — a great choice if you have a modern home and want a contemporary, unobtrusive way to let in natural light.
 Pitched skylights are typically fixed and can’t be opened for ventilation.